readmeio/marketplace/components/Accordion/readme.md

-# Accordion
+# `<Accordion/>`

 ## Overview

-An accordion can be used to expand and collapse sections of content.
-You can add this customizable component to your docs to organize and display large amounts of information in a compact and interactive way.
+Expand and collapse sections of content to organize and display large amounts of information in a compact, interactive way.

 <img src="accordion.png" width="800" />